ZaidoR1/shell-scripts/README.md

 ![result of translate](http://i.imgur.com/1RqQkiN.png)

 ## gsearch
-Opens you browser and runs a google search with your selected text.
+Opens your browser and runs a google search with your selected text.
 **Tip**: Put the command on a shortcut, e.g. ```SUPER+G```